Present Participle in English

 Present Participle Used as an Adjective

-As we know that an adjective modifies a noun in a sentence.
+As we know an adjective modifies a noun in a sentence.
 Similarly, a present participle can be used to modify a noun in a sentence.
-In simple words, the ‘ing’ form of the verb that we use to perform the function of an adjective.
+In simple words, the ‘ing’ form of a verb can be used to perform the function of an adjective.

 • She looked deeply at the magnifying glass.